WyriHaximus/php-broadcast/README.md

 ## Listener

-The following listener is from one of my apps and listeners both on intialize and shutdown events.
-The logic has been taken out, but logging is left intact to demonstracte a simple listener example.
+The following listener is from one of my apps and listeners both on initialize and shutdown events.
+The logic has been taken out, but logging is left intact to demonstrate a simple listener example.

 ```php
 <?php